Fed stress test upset weighs on sale of RBS unit in U.S.

 LONDON Royal Bank of Scotland's (RBS.L) separation and flotation of its U.S. business Citizens could be delayed after it was one of three foreign banks which had their plans for dealing with a financial crisis rejected by the U.S. Federal Reserve.

-The U.S. central bank started scrutinizing foreign banks' emergency plans only this year but its tough verdict on RBS, HSBC (HSBA.L) and Santander (SAN.MC) - three of Europe's largest banks - as well as U.S. giant Citigroup (C.N) throws down a gauntlet to the European Central Bank (ECB) as it readies its own bank stress tests this year.
+The U.S. central bank started scrutinising foreign banks' emergency plans only this year but it's tough verdict on RBS, HSBC (HSBA.L) and Santander (SAN.MC) - three of Europe's largest banks - as well as U.S. giant Citigroup (C.N) throws down a gauntlet to the European Central Bank (ECB) as it readies its own bank stress tests this year.

 It also serves as a warning shot for Deutsche Bank (DBKGn.DE) and Barclays (BARC.L) as they will have to participate in future U.S. stress tests due to their large operations there.